jashgopani/debloat-android/Readme.md

 ## Adding / Removing apps

-> **:information_source:Note:** If the app isn't present on your device, it won't affect the execution of script.
+> **:information_source: Note:** If the app isn't present on your device, it won't affect the execution of script.
 It will just show an error **_app not found on 0_**

-> **:warning:Warning:** Do not Uninstall the **Find my device** app on your MIUI phones, else your phone will go in a boot loop on restart and you'll have to erase all your data to use your phone !
+> **:warning:Warning: ** Do not Uninstall the **Find my device** app on your MIUI phones, else your phone will go in a boot loop on restart and you'll have to erase all your data to use your phone !

 The part of the script shown below has complete names of all the apps in an array, you can add/remove apps from here.
 The list below contains some system services/apps which are not used or generate ads.